-Resource leveling is used to identify these periods of high and low resource demand before they become a problem, keeping unnecessary expenses and delays to a minimum.
+Is used to identify these periods of high and low resource demand before they become a problem, keeping unnecessary expenses and delays to a minimum.
 It makes sure your specialist engineer can work on their tasks over consecutive months instead of expecting it all at once.
 It may also free up engineers for other projects.
 That means a more efficient development environment for everyone.

-An Example of Resource Leveling
+Implementing Resource Leveling

 Understanding the information in this article is an essential part of project management and a vital part of the PMP exam.
 Improve your project management skills or prepare for the PMP Certification exam by taking a quality online PMP exam prep course.